OpenJavaCard/openjavacard-site/source/devguide/books.rst

 German
 ------

-Smart cards have originally been developed in Germany, and so we include books in German.
+Smart cards have originally been developed in Germany, so we include books in German.

 .. list-table:: RFID-Handbuch
+   :widths: 10 30

    * - Title
      - RFID-Handbuch